 A financial hardship letter should explain to your lender why you are in financial distress and your capacity to resolve it.
 There are different reasons for writing a hardship letter, but the most common these days are for the purposes of requesting a loan modification or short sale to avoid foreclosure.
-In fact, the “hardship letter” or “hardship affidavit”, written by the homeowner, is required in the loan modification process, even if you have a foreclosure defense attorney representing you.
-A foreclosure defense or loss mitigation attorney can assist you with writing this letter and will submit it along with your other financial documents, so that they can present the strongest possible case to your lender.
+In fact, the “hardship letter” or “hardship affidavit”, written by the homeowner, is required in the loan modification process, even if you have a foreclosure attorney representing you.
+A foreclosure attorney can assist you with writing this letter and will submit it along with your other financial documents, so that they can present the strongest possible case to your lender.

 When writing a hardship letter for a loan modification, keep in mind that lenders want to know why you have fallen behind with your mortgage payments.
 Your explanation should be clear, honest, and contain just the right amount of detail.
 Perhaps more importantly, lenders want to know how you will sustain your payments going forward, if they decide to modify your loan.
 Both of these explanations are crucial to convincing a lender why it is in their best interest to modify your loan instead of moving forward with foreclosure.
-A good foreclosure defense law firm will have staff members that can assist you.
+A good foreclosure attorney will have staff members that can assist you.

 Here’s how you can write a hardship letter that gets your point across and gets you the best loan modification results possible.